KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Setting Parameters: We also want to set parameters, fot that I will add set_parameters method in Dense and Model class -> This means instead of training we can set parameters and use them.

+Saving Parameters: We'll extend this further now by saving the parameters into a file using built-in module pickle

 ## Prediction / Inference
 **SOON 🔜  ** Guidelines for making predictions and performing inference with trained neural network models.